bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 ### Halfling

 Halflings are the second-youngest of the lineages of Noefra, having spontaneously developed out of goblin-kind during the War of Souls roughly 800 years ago (just after the creation of the dragonborn).
-The magical radiations of that war and the extreme genetic bottlenecking attendant to their creation and then the Cataclysm (which hit their homelands the worst) led to an unusual genetic quirk: approximately 1/2 of all halflings are neuter females called Kliba.
+The magical radiations of that war and the extreme genetic bottlenecking attendant to their creation and then the Cataclysm (which hit their homelands the worst) led to an unusual genetic quirk--approximately 1/2 of all halflings are neuter females called Kliba.
 About 3/5 of the remainder are fertile females, known as matriarchs, and the remainder are males.

 As the shortest, smallest kindred, they are often confused for children of larger lineages, especially humans (among whom they live quite frequently).
 They've taken this and run with it to a magical degree, using this "cute" nature to their advantage.